High Yield Blue Chips in Sweden: 9.7% CAGR Over 25 Years of Stockholm Exchange Data

 Why Sweden?

-Sweden is a surprisingly good market for dividend strategies.
+Sweden is a strong market for dividend strategies.
 The Stockholm Exchange hosts global blue chips like Ericsson, Volvo, Atlas Copco, and Investor AB.
 Swedish companies have a strong dividend culture, many paying out 40-60% of earnings consistently.
-The market is deep enough (30+ large-cap stocks) to support the strategy, and liquid enough that transaction costs don't eat the returns.
+The market is deep enough (30+ large-cap stocks) to support the strategy.

 The Screen (SQL)